mjbroekman/mjbroekman.github.io/Terminology/Encrypting.md

 Once the decode function has built this Gamma string, it performs a bitwise operation known as XOR [^1] with the decoded original string and returns that value.

 The code then continues from there.
-If the cookie is set to the incorrect value, the resulting string won't be valid for the next operation in the code and you will get an error.
+If the password is set to the incorrect value, the resulting string won't be valid for the next operation in the code and you will get an error.

+If the password _is_ correct, then the payload is executed and the results displayed to the user.

 ------
 [^1]: